SaltyGoo/saltygoo.github.io/class/sp_barbarian.md

 - If you are a skilled Refugee, you gain 1 HP per scar you have.
 - If you are a skilled Alchemist, you create a [random potion](https://goblinpunch.blogspot.com/2016/05/the-glog-alchemy-and-oozes.html) every time you rest.
 - If you are a skilled Mathematician, you succeed any DEX roll as long as you had 10 minutes to prepare.
-- If you are a skilled Economist, ...
+- If you are a skilled Economist, you gain a bag of gold every time you carouse.
+You can only spend this gold on political favours.
-- If you are a skilled Political Scientist, ...
+- If you are a skilled Political Scientist, choose an ideology.
+Attacks made by you or your followers for this ideology inflict 1D6 extra damage.